Yes! Documentation has always been a standard in our profession so it’s required. And here are other good reasons why.

 On the positive side, writing weekly notes can help you:

-Once you find a program or format you like, writing a session note should take no longer than five minutes; seven minutes if the session is complicated.
+Once you find a program or format you like, writing a progress note should take no longer than five minutes; seven minutes if the session is complicated.
 I like to write them after each session or at the end of the day so when I leave the office, I’m DONE for the day and don’t have hours of paperwork waiting for me at the end of the week.
-Treatment plans are more complex so will take longer but 1) they only have to be done yearly in private practice and 2) writing the subsequent plan goes much faster.
+To write treatment plans is more complex so will take longer but 1) they only have to be done yearly in private practice and 2) writing the subsequent plan goes much faster.

 A Diagnostic Summary is done after the first few sessions.
 You can’t always get all the information you might want but you need to develop a diagnostic formulation and decide on a diagnosis with the information you have.
 This way, you can write the treatment plan, decide on a diagnosis and bill the insurance company in a timely way.
 If you learn more later in the course of treatment, the diagnosis can always change, which would be reflected in your progress note.
 If this happens, you would ideally revise your treatment plan.